ASHISHKUMAR2411/Blockchain-based-eCommerce-Warranty-system-fg4/README.md

 ## Use Cases

 * Prove Authenticity
-  * When Customer buy any product then they will receive NFT that will store the data of product and all details     of sender and its product like serial number and purchase history that helps to prove the authenticity of       the product.
+  * When Customers buy any product then they will receive NFT that will store the data of the product and all details of the sender and its product like serial number and purchase history that helps to prove the authenticity of the product.

 * Secured Transactions
-  * For providing secured environment we had used openzeppelin security library that helps to.
+  * For providing a secured environment we used the openzeppelin security library that helps.
   *  Pull Payment(avoid reentrancy attack)
   *  Reentrancy Guard
   *  Pausable

 * Decaying NFT
-  * The user will receive an NFT token in the form of a digital warranty card that will carry its warranty period also and when the warranty gets over the NFT will automatically get removed.
+  * The user will receive an NFT token in the form of a digital warranty card that will carry its warranty the period also and when the warranty gets over the NFT will automatically get removed.

 * Seamless GUI
   *The prototype itself shows the seamless experience for both customer and seller.
 The seller can list their products and sell without having previous knowledge of Blockchain or Web3.
 We have also introduced a loyalty program to engage and retain customers.

 ## Tech Stack and tools
 * React.js